eclipse-esmf/esmf-sdk-js-schematics/src/ng-generate/components/form/README.md

 ```

 The properties will be automatically read from the provided aspect model, and you can select/deselect which of them
-should be removed from the card columns.
+should be removed from the form.

 ---